 February -- Orchid.
 (Nigatsu - Ranjo no saku).
 1956.
 Woodcut with hand-applied color.
 17 x 13 (sheet 18 1/4 x 21 1/2).
 Series: Calender in the Mood of the Tea Ceremony.
 Signed in pencil "Munakata" and sealed in red Hogan Muna Siko -- sumizuri-e.
 On the full sheet with deckle edges. $7,500.

 A woodcut calender of twleve images was made for the Urasenke tea ceremony school, which reproduced one image each month in its magazine Tanko.
 Most of the months, including February, are represented by examples from nature traditionally associated with the season.
 Illustrated: Sori Yangai, The Woodblock and the Artist.
 The Life and Works of Shiko Munakata.

 The Flight Into Egypt.
 1969.
 Color dye stencil (Kappazuri).
-20 5/8 x 17 5/8 (sheet 27 x 24.
+20 5/8 x 17 5/8 (sheet 27 x 24).
 Edition 50, #35.
 Printed on crumpled, hand-made paper on the full sheet with deckle edges.
-Signed and numbered in ink.Housed in a 35 1/2 x 30 3/4-inch gold leaf frame. $2,500.
+Signed and numbered in ink.Housed in an 35 1/2 x 30 3/4-inch sliver-leaf frame. $2,500.